LeafarCoder/3D-point-cloud-registration/README.md

 <img src="https://render.githubusercontent.com/render/math?math=A\mathbf{h}=\mathbf{X} \quad \quad (10)">

 Matrix A is repeated in rows with all other 3D points.
-With n “ 4 points, this is a determined system with solution:
+With n=4 points, this is a determined system with solution:

 <img src="https://render.githubusercontent.com/render/math?math=\mathbf{h}=A^{-1}\mathbf{X} \quad \quad (11)">